NowakArtur97/World-Of-Manga/README.md

 Available to users with only "Admin" role:
 - Add new author
-- Add new manga
+- Add new and edit manga

 ## To Do
+- Deleting manga
-- Editing and deleting manga and authors
+- Editing and deleting authors

 ## Status
 Project is: in progess